MaenoRyuko/AndroidAdvancePush/readme.md

  * After registration to become member, App users can see shop information.
  * App users can register favorite stores and receive push notifications from those stores.
  * Push notifications can be sent selectively by gender or Region.
- * Coupon can be directly deliverd through push notification from the store.
+ * Coupon can be directly delivered through push notification from the store.
- * Push notifications can be automaticaly sent at a fixed time.
+ * Push notifications can be automatically sent at a fixed time.

 ---
 ## Hands-on Overview